Doubly Regularized Entropic Wasserstein Barycenters: Stability and statistical estimation

 \end{proof}

 \paragraph{Related work} To the best of our knowledge, this is the first estimation rate for an OT-like barycenter that does not suffer from the curse of dimensionality.
 The rate of estimation for $(0,\tau)$-barycenter was studied in~\cite{bigot2020statistical}, where the rate is cursed by the dimension because then the bound of Thm.~\ref{thm:stability}-(i) involves the quantity $W_1(\nu_k,\hat \nu_k)$ which is of order $n^{-1/d}$ for $d>2$~\cite{fournier2015rate}.
 In the same paper, they also studied $(\lambda,\lambda)$-barycenter but on a discrete space.
 The estimation of barycenters on discrete spaces is a rich topic but with a very different behavior~\cite{heinemann2023kantorovich, heinemann2022randomized}.
 See~\cite{panaretos2019statistical} for an introduction to statistical aspects of OT, including barycenters.
-We also note that there is a line of works (see e.g.~\cite{ahidar2020convergence, le2022fast}) that studies the estimation of barycenters given marginals $(\nu_k)_k$ sampled from a distribution in $\Pp(\Pp(\Xx))$ (as in~\eqref{eq:p-of-p}) which is a rich but different problem.
+We also note that there is a line of works (see e.g.~\cite{ahidar2020convergence, le2022fast}) that studies the different problem of estimation of barycenters given marginals $(\nu_k)_k$ sampled from a distribution in $\Pp(\Pp(\Xx))$ (as in~\eqref{eq:p-of-p}).